-How the Rising Action Works in a Story: Definition and Examples of This Dramatic Structure Element
+Rising Action: Definition and Examples of This Dramatic Structure Element

 What other complications can you imagine?
 What scene will you choose to write?

 Write for fifteen minutes.
-When your time is up, post your practice in the comments section.
+When your time is up, post your practice in the practice box below.
 And if you post, be sure to give feedback to at least three other writers.

 Happy writing!